What is CGI (Computer-Generated Imagery)?

 Toy Story (1995) by John Lasseter.

 From 2000 and onwards, CGI was taken to a whole new level.
 With new technologies emerging in the film industry, CGI was able to grow and improve.
 Nowadays, it is a fundamental part of films.
-The movie Guardians of the Galaxy (2014) heavily relied on this technique since 90 percent of the movie features it in some capacity.
-Filmmakers in various genres now continue applying computer generated effects even though it was initially used in fantasy movies.
+The movie Guardians of the Galaxy (2014) heavily relied on this technique, since 90 percent of the movie features it in some capacity.
+Filmmakers in various genres now continue applying computer generated effects, even though it was initially used in fantasy movies.

-How does it Work?
+How Does CGI Work?

 CGI is created by algorithms that make complex fractal patterns mixed with 2D pixel-based image editors creating vector shapes and animation softwares.